cyao1234/brainfuck/README.md

 ```

 # Example code
-You can find example brainfuck probrams in the `examples` folder
+You can find example brainfuck programs in the `examples/` folder